Two-Toned Pumpkin Knitting Pattern to Spruce up Your Fall Decor

 Stuff the tube with polyfill – you’ll know when it is too much.

-Add some glue and press the stalk a little bit to make a pumpkin-looking centre.
-Add tendrils, twine or ribbon to your taste.
+Add some glue and press the stalk a little bit to make a pumpkin-looking center.
+Add tendrils, twine, or ribbon to your taste.

 Here is a quick video to demonstrate how to sew your knitting pieces together: